 If a radiator has a cold spot, has fully open valves and has been bled, there may be a blockage problem and an engineer will be able to fix it.

-If none of the radiators work and you have done the simple checks for switches, thermostats, valves, etc., then the system could have a major problem.
-It is best to ring for assistance from your usual repair company or engineer.
+If none of the radiators work and you have done the simple checks for switches, thermostats, valves, and everything else, then the system could have a major problem.
+It is best to ring for assistance from your usual repair company or an engineer.

 Back boiler not working properly?

 A back boiler is a form of central heating, fitted behind a fireplace or a stove.
 It provides both heating and hot water.
 Although not as common as it used to be, there are some houses which still use a back boiler.
 Here are some tips that will help you to identify if the fault is something simple or not, and if you need to call an engineer.